-1. More Inclusive Options
+More Inclusive Options

-3. More than visible factors
+More than visible attributes

-You may decide to add more factors, such as religion/faith or political affiliation, as we have seen this in some Diversity and Inclusion surveys that have been run on the Culture Amp platform.
+You may decide to add more factors, such as religion/faith or political affiliation, as we have seen this in some Diversity, Equity, and Inclusion surveys that have been run on the Culture Amp platform.
 While these factors are not listed in our template, you may decide to include them in your version after consulting with your team.